Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

 \subsection{Effects of the coexistence}

-In the first-order transition at finite sizes, the susceptibility exhibits a $\chi\propto L^d$ divergence for $L\to\infty$.
-This divergence stems from the coexistence, which is a known phenomenon \cite{Binder:1992pz} that we discuss in our approach.
-This also provides an opportunity to define an $\eta$ direction everywhere on the phase boundary.
+At a first-order transition in finite volume, the susceptibility diverges as $\chi\propto L^d$ in the limit $L\to\infty$.
+This divergence originates from the coexistence~\cite{Binder:1992pz}, which we discuss in a double Gaussian approximation \cite{Binder:1984llk, Binder:1992pz}.
+To employ its results in our approach, we also provide a definition for $\eta{(T,\mu_B,h)}$ that applies at any point on the phase boundary.